Notification of Rights under the Family Educational Rights and Privacy Act

 - The right to inspect and review their education records within 45 days of the day the University receives a request for access.
 Students should submit to the HBU Office of the Registrar written requests that identify the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Registrar, he or she shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading, or otherwise in violation of the privacy rights guaranteed by FERPA.
 Students who wish to ask the University to amend a record should write the HBU official responsible for the record, clearly identify the part of the record they want changed, and specify why it should be changed.
 Students should complete the FERPA Request to Amend or Remove Education Records form to accomplish this request.
 If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
-If the student desires a hearing to protest the University’s decision not to amend his/her record, the student must complete a FERPA Student Request for Formal Hearing form and submit it to the Office of the Registrar.
+If the student desires a hearing to protest the University’s decision not to amend his/her record, the student must complete a FERPA Student Request for Formal Hearing form.

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 In order to document their consent to such disclosures, students should complete the FERPA Authorization to Release Education Records form.